-State St. and Old Main Dr. by placing barricades at the intersection of State St. and Pleasant St., as well as at the intersection of State St. and W Sessom Dr.
+State Street and Old Main Drive by placing barricades at the intersection of State Street and Pleasant Street, as well as at the intersection of State Street and West Sessom Drive; and

-Moore St. between Falls Sayer housing complex and Smith Ave.
+Moore Street between Falls Sayer housing complex and Smith Avenue.

-Facilities will support Parking and Transportations Services as resources are available and services are requested to assist in sanding parking garages and parking lots.
+Facilities will support Parking and Transportation Services as resources are available and services are requested to assist in sanding parking garages and parking lots.

 Severe storm conditions: